Tax Exempt Status

 Co-ops are generally based on democratic control where each member or patron has exactly 1 vote on all co-op issues, and outside organizations don’t have any control or influence over how the co-op operates.

 Co-ops are also similar to nonprofit organizations in that they tend to focus on improving the well-being of their members and the surrounding community.
 But unlike nonprofits, businesses formed as co-ops are not exclusively “charitable.”
 Co-ops are usually trying to earn a profit for their patrons.
-And the co-op, as a business entity, enjoys the same limited liability protection as entities like the LLC or corporation.
+And the co-op, as a business entity, enjoys the same limited liability protection as entities like LLCs or corporations.

 What is needed to start a co-op in Ohio?